How to Set Up a Healthy Workstation

 Invest in Adjustable Chairs and Desks

 Prolonged sitting can contribute to chronic back problems, especially if workers are sitting incorrectly at their desks.
-For instance, a low desk may be the reason for a person’s neck pain and over time, bad posture can affect the muscles and joints.
+For instance, a low desk may be the reason for a person's neck pain and over time, bad posture can affect the muscles and joints.
 One way companies can prevent this is by providing adjustable chairs and desks.
 These would encourage employees to adopt a better, more natural posture while working.
-Not all workers are the same size, after all, and thus will need specific chair and desk heights for them to work comfortably.
+Not all workers are the same size, after all, and thus will need a specific chair and desk heights for them to work comfortably.
 You also have the option to invest in sit & stand desks that can encourage employees to work while standing up.

 Review Monitor Height

 Monitor height is another aspect of office ergonomics employers should consider.
 Adjustable desks and chairs are fine, but small monitors may cause workers to lean forward or gaze downwards, both of which negatively affects posture.
 The ideal monitor height should allow a worker to have a downward viewing gaze that's perpendicular to the surface of the monitor.
 If your company supplies laptops, consider providing laptop stands in order to address monitor height issues.